 How to make a chevron striped bodice

 You will want to use a stripe fabric for this version.
 You could make your own striped fabric by sewing strips of solid color fabric together, but I opted for a striped cotton lawn fabric.
 Then instead of cutting your bodice out on the fold with the grain line as directed in the pattern, you simply cut it out on the bias of the fabric.
+1. First you need to mark your bias line.
+The grain line is already marked on the pattern.
+Use this already marked line and draw a 45 degree angle to connecting to the grain line mark on the bodice pattern piece.

 2. Another modification that you need to make is that instead of cutting the front bodice on the fold, you need to cut it out on the same line as marked for the back bodice.
 Here I marked the new fold line, except I didn't cut it out on the fold.
 I wanted the seam to go right down the center of the bodice.
 Cutting the bodice on this new line, allowed me to preserve my seam allowance so that I could get that perfectly matched seam down the center front of the bodice.